jhodge10/Hello-World-/README.md

 # Overview

-{This is an easy one step software that prints a statement.}
+This is an easy one step software that prints a statement.

-{The purpose of this software is to print the words "Hello World!"}
+The purpose of this software is to print the words "Hello World!"

 [Software Demo Video](https://youtu.be/KDbMtbu1b40)

 # Development Environment

-{The tools used were VS Code and the internet to make sure coding language was used correctly}
+The tools used were VS Code and the internet to make sure coding language was used correctly

-{The Language used is Python}
+The Language used is Python

 # Useful Websites